 The model of test levels comes from a time long before agile projects.
-And is therefore often ignored in Scrum and Co.
-But let's take a closer look at the model.
-Then we see how important the ideas and aspects of the test levels are, of course, also in agile contexts.
+And is therefore often ignored in Scrum and the like.
+But if we take a closer look at the model, we see how important the ideas and aspects of the test levels are, of course, also in agile contexts.
 And especially the integration tests are extremely important.
-They help to ensure robustness on a small scale (with components) and on a large scale (with other services, systems).
+They help ensure robustness on a small scale (with components) and on a large scale (with other services, systems).
 The integration testing also appears again and again in variants of the test pyramid.

 When I'm new to a project, there's often an issue around integration testing:

 Unit, system, acceptance or acceptance tests can be found in a wide variety of forms.
 But the integration tests often only as part of the unit or system tests-or not at all.
 More awareness is definitely needed here.